 I thought about risk a lot in 2020.
 It was hard not to think about risk.
 I thought about risk every time I put on a mask to go outside.
 In addition to thinking about avoiding the risk of COVID-19, I actually thought a lot about taking more risks too, but different kinds of risks.

 I started trading options a lot more in 2020.
-The neat thing about options trading is that options are a two-sided market: there are buyers and sellers, and you can choose to be either a buyer or a seller.
-But only one side can be right and makes money, and the probability of being right plays a big part in how they’re priced.
+The neat thing about options trading is that options are a two-sided market: there are buyers and sellers, and you can choose to either be a buyer or a seller.
+For a given option contract only one side can be right and makes money.
+The probability of being right plays a big part in how they’re priced.
 The higher the probability of being right, the less risk involved.

 As I mentioned in the beginning of the post, there are different kinds of risks.
 There are the “COVID-19” kinds where there’s a small chance of something really bad happening, and then there are the more “options trading” kinds where it’s more likely something bad happens, but it’s not that bad.
 The former involves ruin, an outcome (health, financial, etc.) that’s very difficult or impossible to recover from.
 The latter doesn’t; whatever the outcome, you can recover from it.